- Frequently Asked Questions

 - Other Resources

-If you are paid more UI benefits than you are eligible to receive for any week(s), you will be notified in writing that you have been overpaid.
-The amount of the overpayment will be automatically deducted from any later UI payment(s) that are payable to you.
+If you are paid more unemployment benefits than you are eligible to receive for any week(s), you will be notified in writing that you have been overpaid.
+The amount of the overpayment will be automatically deducted from any later unemployment benefit payment(s) that are payable to you.

 If you are not currently claiming benefits or if you stop claiming before the overpayment is repaid, send a check or money order payable to Unemployment Insurance to the following address: